 If you need immediate financing, there are a few alternatives to short-term business loans, including:

-These options have many of the same benefits and requirements as short-term business loans.
+These options have many of the same benefits and requirements.
 If you need quick funding, these options may be worth exploring.

 Based on a 12 month, $50,000 loan at 25% APR over 1 year